 Falls Church, VA 22041

 When the Immigration Court receives your FOIA request, it will send you a letter acknowledging the request and assigning it a tracking number.
+By law, federal agencies are expected to give some sort of response within 20 days, but the turnaround to actually produce documents could be longer.

 If you are currently in removal/deportation proceedings, you can also request to review your Immigration Court file in person, at the Immigration Court where your case is being heard.
 Each Immigration Court has its own policies to review your file, so best practice is to contact the court clerk and get instructions.